Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - AWS Budgets
 - AWS Config

 **Explanation:**
-"AWS Trusted Advisor" is correct.
+AWS Trusted Advisor is correct.
 It identifies idle and underutilized resources.
-"AWS Cost Explorer" is incorrect; it analyzes spending.
+AWS Cost Explorer is incorrect; it analyzes spending.
-"AWS Budgets" is incorrect; it tracks spending limits.
+AWS Budgets is incorrect; it tracks spending limits.
-"AWS Config" is incorrect; it tracks configuration changes.
+AWS Config is incorrect; it tracks configuration changes.

 ---